Lawn Removal Programs FAQs

 All gardens will be available for pick up at one of our convenient distribution locations within 15 miles of your city’s center in May and early June.
 A small number of participants may qualify for a fall garden pickup in September.
 We’ll confirm your garden pick up date and time during a phone consultation.
 If you can’t make it to your designated pickup, we’ll help you find the next closest pickup location.

-Each garden is designed to cover 100 sq. ft., so you will receive 2 (two) of the same garden through the Grass to Garden program to cover the minimum 200 sq. ft. removed.
-This totals roughly 54 plants with typically 9-11 varieties of plants.
+Each garden is professionally designed to cover 100 square feet.
+If approved, you will receive two of the same garden totaling 200 square feet.
+This is roughly 54 plants with about 9-11 different varieties.
 Some substitutions may be made by the nursery.
-These can be spread out over a much larger space, or you may add supplemental plants if you removed more than 200 sq. ft.
+These can be spread out over a much larger space or you can add supplemental plants, shrubs, trees.
+You can always purchase additional Garden In A Box each spring and fall!

 The application review process is competitive but there are a few things you can do to ensure your application is approved: